 Cups to Gallons Converter

-Cups to Gallons Formula
+How to Convert Cups to Gallons

-To convert cups to gallons, divide the number of cups by 16:
+To convert cups to gallons, use this formula:

 Gallons = Cups ÷ 16